Top Five Due Diligence Failures and How to Avoid Them!

 As mentioned above, BI is a broad concept that can be used in many industries.
 But let’s narrow it down to the ecommerce industry and look at how it applies there.

-In ecommerce, BI usually provides insights into sales, product performance, and customer behavior, based on which a business can make better decisions and create more effective and efficient strategies, including marketing, customer acquisition and retention, inventory management, and more.
+In ecommerce, utilizing a sales tracking tool as part of BI usually provides insights into sales, product performance, and customer behavior, enabling a business to make informed decisions and create more effective strategies, including marketing, customer acquisition and retention, inventory management, and more.

-It usually involves integrating data from various sales channels and other sources, including ecommerce platforms, marketplaces, and payment gateways – everything a business uses to sell their products and services, as well as receive and manage payments.
+It usually involves integrating data from various sales channels and other sources, including ecommerce platforms, marketplaces like eBay (where understanding eBay taxes is crucial), and payment gateways – everything a business uses to sell their products and services, as well as receive and manage payments.

 Operating with so much data might require something more actionable than a simple Excel file or a Google Sheet.
 And BI solutions are what businesses might leverage to ensure the overall success of the initiative.